Prince Lorenz of Belgium: Marriage and issue

+Prince Lorenz is the godfather to Prince Carl-Johan of Nassau, youngest child of Prince Jean of Luxembourg, and Count Costantino Secco di Aragona, the oldest son of his cousin, Archduchess Catharina-Maria of Austria.

 Patronages

 Since 2004, Lorenz has served as the honorary president of the Council of the Koninklijke Vereniging der Historische Woonsteden van België/Association Royale des Demeures Historiques de Belgique.
 Since 2005, he has also served as the Patron of Europae Thesauri, an association of European cathedral and church treasuries.

 Lorenz also served as deputy chairman of the Société des Amis of the Almanach de Gotha.
 In 2015, he was named a member of the Royal Crown Council of Romania.